6 Tips To Nurture Your Child's Mental Health

 Lastly and by no means least, there is no such thing as too much love.
 Only what you choose to do (or give) in the name of love can be too much.
 For example, material indulgence, leniency, low expectations, and over-protection.
 When these things are given in place of real love, that's when you'll have a spoiled child and one that perhaps will not be ready for the challenges of 'real' life.
 On the other hand, showing your child love can be as simple as giving hugs, spending time with them, and listening to them every day.
 If you can spend 15 minutes of quality time with your child (without distraction), you will do wonders for their health and well-being.

 These are just a few tips to help you establish daily habits to develop healthy mental health in your child.
 However, every child is different, and no one size fits all.
-You will know your child best and know what they need more of and maybe what they need less.
+You will know your child best and what they need more of and maybe what they need less.